 Fax: 416-864-5485

+Funding Source : This study was funded by the United Way of Greater Toronto, the Wellesley Institute, and the Metcalf Fondation.
+The Wellesley Institute played an advisory role in the study.
+None of the funders had any involvment in the preparation of this manuscript.

 Key words: Homeless persons, health status, mental health, chronic illness, health care, marginalized populations

 Word count (Abstract): 275